zephyrzambrano/CS-546-Final-Project/README.md

 Notice:
 1. This project is basiclly tested on "Google Chrome", We highly recommand you run this project on the same browser.
-2. If your browser has an ad-blocker, remember to turn it off, or some part of this site will not be loaded as it should be.
+2. If your browser has an ad-blocker, remember to turn it off, otherwise some part of this site will not be loaded as it should be.

 Populating the datapase: